etare8/fission-reactor-physics/Homework 1/README.md

 # Homework 1

-This Homework touches some topics within the Fission Reactor Physics and Nuclear Reactor Analysis fields.
+This Homework project has been carried out during the course of Fission Reactor Physics and Nuclear Reactor Analysis.

 ## Topics of Interest:
 * One-speed Diffusion Equation